shudson6/EGS-GalacticWaez/Readme.md

 `to --range=XX [mapmarker]` plots a course, using the specified jump range instead of the one calculated by Waez.
 Useful for example when the range given by `pinfo` is incorrect.
   `XX` is given in LY.

+### Configuration
+In `config.ecf`:

+`BaseWarpRangeLY` - defaults to 30

+`MaxWarpRangeLY` - longest jump Waez will be able to find.
+This is the distance within which stars will be considered connected; increasing this value will increase the setup time and RAM usage by a roughly cubic proportion.
+For example, a vanilla galaxy (<= 20,000 stars) with this set to 30 can be processed in 2-3 seconds and use less than 25MB.
+At the other extreme, Project Eden's Antimatter Warp Drive can jump 160LY--210LY with full bonuses.
+Setting this value to 210 with a galaxy of 40,000+ stars increases the RAM required by about 2GB and can take up to 3 minutes to process.
+  Of course, the processing only has to happen once, at startup, so if the RAM isn't a problem, having that kind of warp range is great :)

+`NavTimeoutSeconds` - how long a `to` request can take before being canceled.
+Paths are typically found very quickly but, if the destination is unreachable, the algorithm will check every possible star which will take several seconds and spike RAM usage.
+If this is a concern, use this value to keep it in check.
+Default is 10 seconds.

 ### Troubleshooting